 Don’t know a TiE member to get invited?
-Come to our public events regularly and join as a Member, get involved and get to know us.
+Come to our monthly events regularly and join as an Entrepreneur Member, get involved and get to know us.

 Charter Member Benefits

 I was somewhat skeptical at first when I was approached to join TIE New York.
 However, it has exceeded my expectations.
 Congratulations.
 I think the Pitch Competition will be a GO TO event in NY as time goes by.

 “I’m glad for the support of TiE New York.
 Becoming a member has been one of the best decisions I’ve made in my startup career.”

 TiE New York is where I got my entry into the world of entrepreneurship and start-ups.
 I was speaking at a TiE conference in June 2005 and was approached by two PhD students from NYU who wanted help in launching an on-line games business in India.
 Help specifically meaning getting a business plan done and raising funds.
 I mentored them for six months and there was no money coming.
 By then I got very close to them, believed in the business model and co-founded Games 24×7 Inc in Feb 2006.
 I agreed to put in $50k seed capital which was tranched out over phases and was the initial CEO.
 The money lasted a year, and by then there was enough meat to the idea that angel money started coming in.
 After multiple rounds, a total of more than a $1m was raised by the time the fully in-house developed game (www.rummycircle.com) was ready at which point we raised institutional funds.
 By this time the two PhD students had moved to India and had fully taken over the running of the company, the fund-raising and to be honest, have done a far superior job than I could ever have done myself.
 The company has now been running profitably for many years.
 The learnings as an entrepreneur and as an investor have been greater in some ways to what 30 years of corporate life taught me.
 Had it not been for the Tie NY conference in 2005 this might not have happened.